 To produce the best health outcomes for children, it is most critical to support continued development of a healthy environment.
 Partnering with neighborhood and community stakeholders, HNHF works to support the social connections and the overall neighborhood experience for residents.

 PlayStreets events promote outdoor play and social interaction in the community.
 HNHF partners with community organizations to host PlayStreets events featuring activities that promote health and wellness.
-Three hundred and fifty children attended in 2019.
+More than 1,660 people attended in 2022.
 Residents reported that the event made them feel connected to the community and that PlayStreets made the neighborhood safer.

 Nationwide Children’s has partnered with the neighborhood block watch on the South Side.
 The block watch brings residents together to prevent the possibility of crime in the area and to develop a sense of community spirit that encourages activism.
 To expand crime prevention efforts, two crime patrols will now monitor the area.